 Inventory and Conversion of Restrooms in City-controlled buildings

-BIBS Facilities Division will be converting a set of gender-specific restrooms to Multi-Occupant All-User Restrooms to provide options in the Portland Building for people who want a non-gendered restroom.
-These will be on the second floor and will include replacing the existing partitions with more private partitions.
-Signage will explain that they are “All-User Restrooms” and will provide information about the location of gender-specific restrooms.
+BIBS Facilities Division converted gender-specific restrooms to multi-occupant all-user restrooms to provide options in the Portland Building for people who want a non-gendered restroom.
+There is one on each of the first two floors of the Portland Building.
+Signage explains that they are “All-User Restrooms” and will provide information about the location of gender-specific restrooms.

-For both, we will be asking users to provide feedback on the design and their experiences.
-You may provide comments on your experience or any concerns on the written comment cards that are in the lobby and second floors of the Portland Building, or fill out this online survey.
+For both, we are asking users to provide feedback on the design and their experiences.
+You can provide comments on your experience or any concerns by filling outhis online survey.